 Peace and Every Good

 - Minding your Mitochondria…a writing on this website about the importance of mitochondrial chemistry in health and disease.
-The ketogenic diet is addressed as one means of starving cancer cells.
+The ketogenic diet is addressed as one means of starving cancer cells and shifting the entire metabolism of the body into a more healthy metabolism.
+The tactics presented in this writing will potentiate conventional cancer therapies and reduce morbid side effects.
+Once again, I recommend this interview as a starting point.

 - Your Personal Genetic Analysis…a writing on this website about how to do a simple and very helpful genetic analysis.